wambling/my-project/readme.txt

 Refer to Project=> DummyProject_NotWorking for issue with Fork Join Framework in Tomcat.
 Logs are present under folder logs/daily

-Refer to Project=> DummyProject when Tomcat throws no exception if I use Thread class.
+Refer to Project=> DummyProject_Working when Tomcat throws no exception if I use Thread class.
 Logs are present under folder logs/daily

 War files are also present inside each folder to deploy on Tomcat and test.